egoist/beamcast-docs/commands.md

 ## Create a command

 A command is made of a title and a prompt.
-The title is used to identify the command in panel when you select text.
+The title is used to identify the command in the popup panel when you select text.
 The prompt is the message sent to ChatGPT API.

 For example, you can create a command to generate a poem based on selected text: